-A $35 million year-over-year spike in revenue, combined with a firm grasp on the public sector market has helped earn Micro Age this year’s Newcomer Award for the CDN Top 100 Solutions Provider 2017.
+A $35 million year-over-year spike in revenue, combined with a firm grasp on the public sector market has helped earn Micro Logic this year’s Newcomer Award for the CDN Top 100 Solutions Provider 2017.

 The company has gone through what Rene Auger describes as a natural evolution since it first began operating in the business IT market.